Volcanoes Closest to Reykjavik

 Also part of this volcanic system is the dormant volcano called Þríhnúkagígur.

 Book the "Into the Volcano" adventure to experience this unique attraction.
-Here you'll be kitted out with a harness and helmet to be lowered into a huge magma chamber in a lift.
+Here you'll be kitted out with a harness and helmet to be lowered deep into a huge crater in a specialised lift.
 The ride takes about six minutes to descend 198 metres into the bowels of the earth, during which time you can see the colourful rock up close.
 One at the bottom look around this vast space, which is unusual in that magma rarely drains away to leave a void like this.

 Dormant Hengill is one of the volcanoes closest to Reykjavik.
 It's actually closer to the Icelandic capital than the headline-grabbing Fagradalsfjall, reached in around 35 minutes by car.